 You can also run it as part of a template; for example use in a "Daily Note Template" by including a line like the following: <%- todayProgressFromTemplate({todayProgressItems: '@calories, @exercise', todayProgressHeading: 'Progress Today'}) %>.
 (Note the slightly different 'command name', and that this time the parameters need to be given as a JSON5 object of key:'value' pairs.)

 This command generates some simple counts and other statistics of #hashtags or @mentions that you specify, and saves them into notes in a special 'Summaries' folder.
-For example:
+(Command renamed from /periodStats in v1.1.0; the old name still works as an alias.)

 #family is mentioned in calendar notes this month@alice is mentioned in calendar notes this year@run(N) mentions (where, for example, @run(7.5) means a run of 7.5km/miles)@sleep(N) when you log that each day.Here's an example of what it shows with sparklines: